vedsirimalla/PJM-Interconnection-Energy-Demand-Forecasting/README.md

 ---

-## 📊 ANOVA Analysis
-- Used to determine significant differences in energy consumption across seasons and years.

----

 ## 📌 Conclusion
 - **Energy consumption is highly seasonal**, with peaks in **winter and summer**.
 - **PJME has significantly higher consumption** and greater fluctuations compared to PJMW.